 Connecticut is teaming up with entrepreneurs, supported by a vibrant ecosystem of funders, advisers and cities/towns eager to support the development of new businesses and new technologies.
 We invite you to become a part of this growing community which spans an array of industry sectors — from scientists who are commercializing their discoveries to advanced manufacturers developing breakthrough processes and materials, from fintech and insurtech developers to digital media creators.
-Thanks to these many innovators, Connecticut truly is still revolutionary.

 - Many of today’s largest brands were started by entrepreneurs in Connecticut.
 Two such examples:

 - ESPN, which launched in Bristol in 1979 with one live broadcast.

 - Subway, which was founded in Milford, CT, in 1965 by Fred DeLuca.